View the deals available in your area. To see your personalised results, you’ll need to enter your address.

 The first thing most of us look at when comparing internet deals will be the price.
 And if you're no longer locked into a contract with your provider, you'll likely be paying expensive out-of-contract fees.
 So a new broadband deal will usually be cheaper than your current one.

-So straight away when comparing new deals, you know that you'll be able to save money by switching.
+So when comparing new deals, you know that you should be able to save money by switching.

 With so many contracts to keep track of, it's easy to forget when you initially signed up for each service.
-But it's important to know that if youcan't remember when your contract was meant to end, you might be paying more than you should be right now.
+But if you don't act when your inital contract comes to an end, you might end up paying more than you should.

-This notification must also come with an offer of similar deals that the provider currently has available, but it's worth noting that there could be better offers on the market than those.
-So it's always a good idea to browse deals from a range of providers before you go for the first one you see.
+This notification must also come with an offer of similar deals that the provider currently has available.
+But it's worth noting that there could be better offers on the market than those.
+So it's always a good idea to browse deals from a range of providers.

 To get more information, like when you should be notified and additional services the provider might offer, check out our full guide on end of contract notifications.

-Check your current internet speed and run a broadband comparison with what's available in your area.
+Check your current internet speed and run a Wi-Fi comparison with what's available in your area.